JetBrains/kotlin-web-site/docs/topics/k2-compiler-guide.md

 #### Local variables and further scopes

-Previously, if a variable was evaluated as not `null` within an `if` condition, the variable would be smart-cast, and information about this variable would be shared further within the scope of the `if` block.
+Previously, if a variable was evaluated as not `null` within an `if` condition, the variable would be smart-cast.
+Information about this variable would then be shared further within the scope of the `if` block.

 However, if you declared the variable **outside** the `if` condition, no information about the variable would be available within the `if` condition, so it couldn't be smart-cast.
 This behavior was also seen with `when` expressions and `while` loops.